NixOS/nixpkgs/doc/languages-frameworks/lua.section.md

 Each interpreter has the following attributes:

 - `interpreter`.
 Alias for `${lua}/bin/lua`.
 - `buildEnv`.
-Function to build python interpreter environments with extra packages bundled together.
-See section *python.buildEnv function* for usage and documentation.
+Function to build lua interpreter environments with extra packages bundled together.
+See section *lua.buildEnv function* for usage and documentation.
 - `withPackages`.
 Simpler interface to `buildEnv`.
 - `pkgs`.
 Set of Lua packages for that specific interpreter.
 The package set can be modified by overriding the interpreter and passing `packageOverrides`.